Best Steak Kabob Recipe (Baked or Grilled)

 Brazilian Steak Kabobs Recipe

-These Brazilian Steak Kabobs with Potatoes and Peppers are simply jaw droppingly delicious.
-An epic explosion of flavor.
-Or “insane,” as Patrick calls them (which you might have learned by now is reserved for only the most delectable morsels earning his highest praises).
+• FLAVOR BOMB.
+The kabobs are an epic explosion of flavor, or “insane,” as Patrick calls them (which you might have learned by now is reserved for only the most delectable morsels earning his highest praises).
+They’re smoky, juicy, and savory with tangy, zesty, and spicy notes.

 The ingredients list for the Brazilian steak marinade and the kabobs is fairly short: